ultorhash/ultorhash/README.md

 ## Hi there!
-My name is Szymon Rajski aka Ultor.
+My name is Szymon aka Ultor.
 Fullstack developer who's open for new ideas and enjoy working in a team using agile development.

 ### Technologies and languages I use to work on daily basis: